 Which side of the leaf has more stomata?

 The leaf is covered by a layer called the epidermis.
 The lower epidermis has more stomata than the upper side of the leaf.

 Are the numbers of stomata known?

-It depends on the different species of the plant, Some species have a larger number of stomata while the other has less number of stomata but the average number of stomata is 300 per square mm of the leaf.
+It depends on the different species of the plant, Some species have a larger number of stomata while others have less number of stomata but the average number of stomata is 300 per square mm of the leaf.

-The smallest number of stomata is found in spiderwort (Tradescantia ) leaf which is 14 stomata per square mm while the highest number is found in Spanish oak tree which is 1200 per square mm.
+The smallest number of stomata is found in spiderwort (Tradescantia) leaf which is 14 stomata per square mm while the highest number is found in the Spanish oak tree which is 1200 per square mm.

 Is any other part of the plant have stomata?

 Yes, the young stem has also stomata for breathing.

 But woody stems are covered by bark, how the breathing occur in these woody plants?